There is a hidden power in surrounding yourself with like-minded people. It’s something that I realized later in life.

-Usually, when we were younger, we just hang out with whomever we like hanging out with.
+Usually, when we were younger, we just hung out with whomever we liked hanging out with.
 And that’s perfectly fine.

 Growing Up and Early Adult Life“If you surround yourself with positive people who build you up, the sky is the limit. - Joel Brown Click To Tweet

 Growing up, I realized that I was very lucky to have found friends who came from the same neighborhood as I was.
 We also attended the same schools and our circumstances in life were very similar.

 And because subconsciously and consciously we were driven to improve our lives (for some reason, we’re aware of this at a young age), we finished our studies despite the fact that a lot of kids in the same age bracket in our neighborhood didn’t.